TinyCoop/tiny-ScatteredImageGallery/README.md

 tiny-ScatteredImageGallery
 ==========================

-Wrapping the codrops ScatteredImageGallery in a polymer web component
+Wrapping the Codrops tutorial ScatteredImageGallery in a polymer web component. from the work of MARY LOU http://tympanus.net/codrops/author/crnacura/